zzhangjii/learning-library/workshops/goldengate/LabGuide100.md

 - Review services that will be used in the GGCS Labs:
 	- The Compute node will serve as your on-premise 11g Database instance.
 In Lab 200 Data from your 11g Database will be migrated to a target DBCS 12c pluggable Database (on-premise to Cloud).
 In Lab 300 the data will flow the other way from DBCS12c back to 11g Database on-premise (Cloud to on-premise).
 In Lab 400 data will be replicated from one DBCS12c Pluggable Database to another (Cloud to Cloud replication).
 	- The Database Service (DBCS) will be a GG target in lab 200 and a GG source in lab 300, and both a source and target in Lab 400.
-	- The GGCS instance is not yet in your identity domain.
+	- The GoldenGate instance is not yet in your identity domain.
 You will create and configure this in Labs 200 - 500.
-	- Finally note that BICS is not available in this identiity domain.
-That will be provided in a separate Identity Domain.
+	- You can collapse the Welcome region as we will not be using other services.

 	![](images/100/i11.png)